ComputeCanada/magic_castle/docs/README.md

 **default_value**: `false`

-If true, Terraform will generate an ssh keypair that would then be used when copying file with Terraform file-provisioner.
+If true, Terraform will generate an ssh key pair that would then be used when copying file with Terraform file-provisioner.
 The public key will be added to the sudoer account authorized keys.

 This parameter is useful when Terraform does not have access to one of the private key associated with the